7 Steps To Expressive Singing

 Using Your Emotions To Sing Expressively

-As a singer, your ability to communicate is the most important asset you have.
+As a singer, your ability to communicate to the listener is the most important responsibility you have.
+The singer may have perfect vocal technique, but if his singing is void of emotion, the listener feels nothing and believes even less.
+This robs him of the whole singing experience.
 When you combine the basic skills of singing and the ability to communicate you can count on a good performance.

-Not everyone has the 'natural' ability to sing with feeling and express themselves freely.
+Not everyone has the natural ability to sing with feeling and express themselves freely.
 A vocalist may have a beautiful tone, natural and controlled, but still unable to execute a song with any emotion.
-This is mostly due to the fact that the singer fails to feel emotion.
+This is because the singer fails to feel his own emotion.

 It is generally agreed that emphasis should be upon expression first and technique second.
 I tell my vocal students, "Do not be afraid to emphasize the emotional aspects of singing for it is the key to enthusiasm and success."